MrOnak/lighttpd-docker/README.md

 If you want to automatically redirect HTTP traffic to HTTPS, have a look at `data/config/mod_rewrite.conf`.

+### docker

+The image is available on DockerHub, GitHub Packages and Quay.io.
+Pick the registry you are comfortable with.

+* `docker pull anoikisnomads/lighttpd:latest`
+* `docker pull quay.io/anoikisnomads/lighttpd:latest`
+* `docker pull ghcr.io/mronak/lighttpd:latest`

 ### docker compose

 A working docker-compose.yml file is provided as inpiration.
 Tweak to your needs.

+The image is available on DockerHub, GitHub Packages and Quay.io.
+See the example docker-compose below and pick the one you're comfortable with.

 ### serving a single site